I’ve missed a couple of days but I’ve decided I’m now just going to “blog

 Japan Rail Pass?

-It worked out cheaper for us to fly in/out through Tokyo and pick up a Japan Rail Pass than to fly one way through Kansai International, the nearest international hub to Kyoto, so we figure we got the rail pass for free.
+It worked out cheaper for us to fly in/out through Tokyo and pick up a Japan Rail Pass than to fly one way through Kansai, the nearest international hub to Kyoto, so we figure we got the rail pass for free.
 One return trip on the shinkansen bullet train between Tokyo and Kyoto will pay for a 7 day pass so any other rail trips you can work in after that are a bonus.
-You’ll need to purchase the pass before you leave home (we got ours from JTB Travel in Melbourne).
+You’ll need to purchase a voucher before you leave home (we got ours from JTB Travel in Melbourne – they also sell tickets for the wonderful Ghibli Museum) then exchange the voucher for the JR pass when you arrive in Japan.

 You’ll be covered for free travel on most Japan Rail services.
 Seat reservations usually cost extra but JR Pass holders can make seat reservations for free at station service desks.
-You cannot use the premium shinkansen services, such as the Nozomi between Tokyo and Kyoto/Osaka, with the pass.
+You can’t use the premium shinkansen services with the pass, such as the Nozomi between Tokyo and Kyoto/Osaka.
 Book yourself on a Hikari instead, just a little bit slower.

 Trains to/from Narita airport

-Jetstar lands at Tokyo Narita rather than the closer airport at Tokyo Haneda.
+Jetstar lands at Narita rather than the closer airport at Haneda.
 If you’re travelling on a rail pass that will cover you for the JR N’EX Narita Express.
 It takes over an hour to reach Tokyo where most trains split and some cars continue to Shibuya and Shinjuku.
 Count on up to 90 minutes from the airport to Shibuya/Shinjuku.
-All seats on the N’EX are reserved.
+All seats on the N’EX are reserved, free with a JR pass.
+You can exchange your voucher and get seat reservations organised at the JR office at Narita Airport.

 If you don’t have a rail pass, the privately run Keisei Skyliner is faster, cheaper and more frequent than JR from Narita.
 It takes just 36 minutes to the Keisei terminal at Ueno.
 You can transfer to the JR lines at Nippori, but it’s not much fun getting on a rush hour Yamanote line train with luggage (ask me how I know) so if you’re heading for somewhere like Shinjuku or Shibuya you might want to take the N’EX.